duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

   </cross-domain-policy>
   ~~~

-* very nasty issue is when your action returns
+* very nasty issue is when your before action returns
   false [halting
   execution](http://guides.rubyonrails.org/active_record_callbacks.html#halting-execution)
   so check if return value could be false and make sure before filters (like